Characterization of $n$-Lie Derivations on Generalized Matrix Algebras: Key Techniques: -Lie Derivations

-According to hypothesis (4) of Proposition \ref{xxsec3.1}, and without loss of generality, we may assume that algebra $A$ is noncommutative.
-Consequently, there exist elements $a_1, a_2\in A$ satisfying relation $[a_1, a_2]\neq0$.
-Setting $x=m, y=m_{1}, z=m_{2}, u=a_{1}, v=a_{2}$ in the equation (3.0), and together with Lemma 3.10, we obtain
+Our attention now turn to another case of $NM=0=NM$.
+According to the hypothesis (4) of Proposition \ref{xxsec3.1}, and without loss of generality, we may assume that the algebra $A$ is noncommutative.
+Consequently, there exist elements $a_1, a_2\in A$ satisfying the relation $[a_1, a_2]\neq0$.
+Set $z=m_2$ in $\psi(x, y, z)$.
+Then $\psi(x, y, m_2)$ will be a $2$-Lie derivation (equivalently, Lie biderivation) with respect to the first and the second components.
+Using Lemma \ref{xxsec3.2} and taking $x=m, y=m_{1}, u=a_{1}, v=a_{2}$ in the equation (LB) together with Lemma \ref{xxsec3.11} we get